Nur-Fahim-Dalilah/Electricity-Calculator/README.md

 # Electricity-Calculator
 A web-based electricity consumption calculator built with vanilla PHP and Bootstrap that calculates power, energy usage (kWh), and total electricity cost per hour based on user input.

 This project is a simple web-based electricity calculator built using *Vanilla PHP* and *Bootstrap*.
 The system calculates electricity power, energy consumption (kWh), and total electricity cost based on user input values for voltage, current, usage hours, and electricity rate.

+This project is a PHP-based electricity consumption calculator.
+To run the project, place the folder in the XAMPP htdocs directory and open http://localhost/electricity-calculator.

 ## Features